rsvp/fecon235/README.md

 - Analysis using techniques from econometrics and machine learning.

-- Presentation of mathematical results (in LaTex) and models.
+- Presentation of mathematical results (in LaTex) and symbolic models.

 - Reproducible research which is collaborative and publicly accessible.